robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 [ *Celeste* ]

-Lauren came back a week later, and she didn’t look like she’d been awake all night arguing with herself.
+Lauren came back a week later looking tired, because mothers always do, but not looking like she’d been awake all night arguing with herself.
+The braced edge from last time had eased into something steadier: acceptance with boundaries.
+Not surrender or softness: more like she’d stopped trying to stop the river and started measuring its speed.

-She still looked tired — because mothers always do — but the braced edge from last time had eased into something steadier: acceptance with boundaries.
-Not surrender.
-Not softness.
-More like she’d stopped trying to stop the river and started measuring its speed.
 She didn’t bring keys to crush in her palm.

 She brought coffee.

-A small paper bag, warm through the bottom, smelling of espresso and pastry — and a tote that sat on her shoulder like she’d learned how to carry weight without making a performance of it.
+A small paper bag, warm through the bottom, smelling of espresso and pastry, and a tote that sat on her shoulder like she’d learned how to carry weight without injury.
 Mara looked up from the worktable.

-“We don’t eat over fabric,” she said, as if it were a law of physics.
+“We don’t eat over fabric,” she said, as if citing doctrine.

-Lauren nodded, as if she’d expected nothing else.
+Lauren nodded.
+She’d expected nothing else.

-“I didn’t bring it *for* fabric,” she said.
+“I didn’t bring it for the fabric,” she said.
 Her tone had a dry curl to it.
-“I brought it because you look like the sort of woman who forgets food when she’s busy.”
+“I brought it for women who forget food because they’re too busy.”

 Mara’s eyes narrowed.